Shortest Route to Non-Abelian Topological Order on a Quantum Processor: Preparation of Topological order

 Here we prove that the protocol in the main text indeed prepares the $D_4$ quantum double with a single round of measurement.
 We first define the protocol on the vertices edges and faces of the triangular lattice, where the preparation is most natural.

-We place qubits on the vertices, edges and plaquettes of the triangular lattice as in Fig.~\ref{fig:D4}a.
+We place qubits on the vertices, edges and plaquettes of the triangular lattice as in Fig.~3a of the main text.
 For convenience, the protocol is reproduced here:

 Namely, we start with a product state $\ket{+}$ for all qubits, apply the above quantum circuit, and perform projective measurements in the $x$-basis, where $x=\pm$ labels the measurement outcomes on each vertex and plaquette.
-Here, the $\pm$ sign in $e^{\pm \frac{\pi i}{8} Z_v}$ denotes that the phase gate we perform takes an alternating sign depending on the vertex sublattice (colored red or orange in in Fig.~\ref{fig:D4}a).
+Here, the $\pm$ sign in $e^{\pm \frac{\pi i}{8} Z_v}$ denotes that the phase gate we perform takes an alternating sign depending on the vertex sublattice (colored red or orange in in Fig.~3a of the main text).

 The final state prepared, after a further Hadamard on all edges, is conveniently described as the simultaneous $+1$ eigenstate of the following ``stabilizers"\cite{Yoshida2016} defined for each vertex